anakarengciae/SW_Interfaces/README.md

 - Utilization of grpc-Gateway to expose the wrapper's service as a REST API.

 - Acquisition of object coordinates from the new REST API using Flask, followed by storing the data in a JSON file.

+## Doxygen Documentation
+file:///C:/Documentacion_Doxygen/Salida_Doc/html/index.html

+**Note:** The Doxygen documentation generation was unsuccessful during the testing.
+The issue might be related to the Docker environment and the folder path being unreachable.
+I apologize for any inconvenience caused.